archeopternix/crudgen/README.md

 ### Adding a longtext field (fieldlongtext)
-Adds a longtext field to an entity where you can set if the field is --required or used as a --label in drop down select boxes and define the maximum length.
+Adds a longtext field to an entity where you can set if the field is --required and define the maximum length.
 Length=-1 means no restriction

     Usage:
-      crudgen add fieldpassword [flags]
+      crudgen add fieldlongtext [flags]

     Flags:
       -e, --entity string   Entity where the field will be added -h, --help            help for fieldtext
-          --label           This field will be used as a label for drop down fields (to activate: --label) -l, --length int      Maximum text length (-1 .. means no restriction) (default -1) -n, --name string     Name of the field --required        Content for field is required to be accepted (to activate: --required)
+      -l, --length int      Maximum text length (-1 .. means no restriction) (default -1) -n, --name string     Name of the field --required        Content for field is required to be accepted (to activate: --required)